 Five Tips for Funding a Vacation

 2. Sell your stuff: We all have some clutter that we don’t need and have been looking for an excuse to get rid of, and that stuff can be pretty valuable.
-Think of what might be stored in your attic or basement—baseball cards, furniture, etc. It’s not junk, but it’s not doing you any good, and someone might find it valuable.
+Think of what might be in your attic or basement—baseball cards, furniture, etc. It’s not junk, but it’s not doing you any good, and someone might find it valuable.

 4. Get the kids involved: Vacations are even more expensive when you’ve got a family.
-If your kids get money from jobs, chores, or an allowance, ask them to put a little money away for vacation here and there—it could end up paying for a meal or a night in a hotel.
+If your kids get money from jobs, chores, or an allowance, ask them to put a little cash away for a vacation here and there—it could end up paying for a meal or a night in a hotel.

 5. Volunteer: Your church or community center probably organizes low-cost vacations where you can visit a new place and do some good by giving back to the community.